Phedimus selskanianus (Regel & Maack) 't Hart

-Phedimus selskanianus, formerly known as Sedum selskianum, is a succulent with a thick, woody rootstock and erect or ascending red stems that bear narrow, dark-green leaves.
+Phedimus selskanianus, formerly known as Sedum selskianum, is a succulent plant with a thick woody rootstock and erect or ascending red stems that bear narrow dark-green leaves.
 The stems, leaves, and flowers are covered in tiny hairs.
 The stems are simple or branched and up to 16 inches (40 cm) long.
-Leaves are lance-shaped with serrate margin in apical half, up to 2.4 inches (6 cm) long, up to 0.4 inches (1 cm) wide.
+Leaves are lance-shaped with serrate margins in the apical half, up to 2.4 inches (6 cm) long and up to 0.4 inches (1 cm) wide.
 Flowers are star-shaped, usually 5-merous, with golden-yellow petals and orange anthers.
 They appear in large dense clusters in late summer.

 The specific epithet "selskanianus" is of unclear origin and meaning.

 How to Grow and Care for Phedimus selskanianus

 Light: This light-loving plant will tolerate partial shade, but it prefers full sun and grows best in warmer environments.
 Plant P. selskanianus in an area of your garden that gets at least 6 hours of sunlight a day.

 Soil: This succulent thrives in any well-drained soil.
 Good drainage is critical for preventing root rot or fungal diseases.